qianglbl/mAD/README.md

 works, and perform publicly and display publicly, and to permit others to do so.

 ****************************
-This package includes a AD module/class implemented using 5 programing languages:
-Fortran, C++, Java, Python, Julia.
+This package contains an Automatic Differentiation (AD) module/class, which has been implemented in five programming languages: Fortran, C++, Java, Python, and Julia.
-To use this module, the noraml variables (e.g. double) should be declared as the AD variable.
+To utilize this module, standard variables (e.g., `double`) must be declared as AD variables.

-NOTE: for each application the variable "dimmax" in the module should be set to the number of variables to be differentiated!!
+Please note that for each application, the `dimmax` variable within the module must be set to the total number of variables intended for differentiation.
+We have included three examples, implemented in all five languages, to demonstrate how to use the module effectively.
-There are 3 examples implemented using 5 languages so that users can see how the module is used.
 ****************************
 Contact: Ji Qiang (jqiang@lbl.gov)
 ****************************